and-kal/second-brain/content/tech/MVC-MVP-MVVM.md

 In MVVM we seperate business model, UI, and business logic.

+## Classic MVC

+[According to Tyrgve Reenskaug](https://folk.universitetetioslo.no/trygver/1979/mvc-2/1979-12-MVC.pdf), in a classic Model-View-Controller architecture the three elements will divide

+**Model**: Organizes the application data and informs the view about updates in data.

+**View**: Is the visual representation of the model and communicate with the model directly (receive updates from them and sends to the database).
+The view *does not* handle click and keyboard events!

+**Controller**: Functions as the interface for the user; it receives the user input (mouse clicks, keyboard typing) and hands it over to the view, which will update the data accordingly.

+There's a [couple of variations](https://collindonnell.com/mvc-isnt-mvc) to this original MVC pattern.

 ## View

 - The *view* provides the GUI of an application, visualizes data etc.